 Music is a big part of my life.
 At 14 I started working in bands along with my talented sister.
 In the late 1960's we performed at the famous Electric Factory in Philadelphia opening for such groups as Santana, Chicago, Iron Butterfly, Steppenwolf, Arthur Brown and many others.

 Shortly after moving to New Hampshire in 1979 Phil and I formed the band "Bittersweet" and soon found ourselves working full time as musicians.
 For about 15 years we performed aboard the MS Mount Washington on Lake Winnipesaukee for the dinner cruises in addition to working in various clubs and at private functions.
 Today we work a much less grueling schedule, mostly outdoor concerts and special events.

 I'm not on Facebook or any other social media site.
 Why?
 Many reasons, not the least of which is I don't have time for it and can't understand why anyone would see the need to tell the entire world their every move.
 I still like communicating the old fashioned way.
-Today even a phone call has become outdated unless it's on a cell phone or some other geeky gizzmo.
-We don't own cell phones either!
+There are no cell phones or tv's here, and you'd be hard pressed to find anything "new" or modern in our home.

 " Bittersweet" circa 1992